-When we work with Enamel Pin designers, the number one topic that we have to educate our clients about is pin scaling.
-There are a number of things to consider when determining what the perfect size for your next pin.
-Our usual mantra is “art dictates size”.
+The number one topic that we have to educate our clients about is pin scaling.
+There are a number of things to consider when determining what the perfect size for your next enamel pin.
 The amount of text and detail on a pin usually decides the size for you.
-Read about the two things that designers overlook when scaling their pins.
+Learn about the process we go through when determining the best size for your enamel pin design.

 - too much detail